Bagno Vignoni: Tuscany’s Ancient Spa Town

 When you’re done exploring the town, stop by one of the small eateries surrounding the square of sources for a glass of local wine and a lunch consisting of freshly sourced, local dishes.

 Ready to travel to Tuscany?
-Join us in Tuscany for 8 days of luxury, cultural immersion, and deep exploration of the “dolce vita” lifestyle.
+Join us in Tuscany for luxury, cultural immersion, and deep exploration of the “dolce vita” lifestyle.